DeepanshuGarg45/AI-driven-financial-chatbot/README.md

-Here’s a detailed `README.md` file for your GitHub repository:

----

 # AI-Driven Financial Chatbot

 This repository contains the source code, testing notebooks, and data files for an AI-powered chatbot designed to handle various financial queries.
 The chatbot can interact with users, provide financial insights, and deliver personalized advice using machine learning models.